 (b) Fraud: frivolous offers.
 The Commissioner will not settle a tax liability where the Commissioner finds that the taxpayer has acted with intent to defraud.
 Frivolous offers and offers submitted to delay collection of tax will be rejected immediately.

 (c) Waiver of limitations period.
-No offer in final settlement will be considered unless the taxpayer signs Form M-656, Offer in Settlement, or an equivalent document, waiving the running of the statutory period of limitations on collection of the tax, for the period during which the offer is pending and, if the settlement provides for installment payments, for an additional period ending one year after the due date of the last payment.
+No offer in final settlement will be considered unless the taxpayer signs Form M-656, Offer in Settlement, or an equivalent document, waiving the running of the statutory period of limitations on collection of the tax, for the period during which the offer is pending and, if the settlement provides for installment payments, for an additional period ending two years after the due date of the last payment.

 (a) Submission of offer.
 Offers in final settlement shall be submitted to the Commissioner on Form M-656, Offer in Settlement.
 The offer shall include a written statement by the taxpayer, signed under the penalties of perjury, setting forth the reasons why the Commissioner should settle the tax liability.
 The offer shall be accompanied by a remittance representing the amount of the settlement offer or, if the offer provides for installment payments, by a deposit in an amount determined by the Commissioner.
 An offer will not be considered by the Commissioner until the Commissioner has received a certified, cashier's, or treasurer's check or money order, drawn on a bank in the United States, or until funds have been irrevocably credited to the Commissioner's account in case of remittance in any other form, such as by personal check.
 Payment may be made in such other manner as may be approved by the Commissioner.